INL/BlackLab/doc/index-formats/integrated.md

 - For each field annotation:
   * For each term:
     - Term string (str)

+This file will have an extension of `.blfi.terms`.

 ### termvec - occurrences of terms in documents (temporary)